 Taking Advantage of Compound Interest with SoFi Invest®

-If you want to start making compound interest work for you, you can begin online investing today through SoFi Invest.
+If you want to start making compound interest work for you, you can begin investing online through SoFi Invest.
 You can get started with as little as $1.

-You can invest through a retirement account (traditional, Roth, or SEP IRA) or through an after-tax account.
+You can invest in a retirement account (traditional, Roth, or SEP IRA) or through an after-tax account.
 Your funds will go into a portfolio of Exchange-Traded Funds, a lower-cost and more diversified investing strategy.

 SoFi’s credentialed financial advisors will rebalance your portfolio at least quarterly to make sure it matches your risk tolerance and investment trajectory.